Car Crash Lawyers Say Don’t Settle For Less

 According to the Centers for Disease Control, motor vehicle crashes are the leading cause of death in the U.S. among those between 5 and 34 years of age.

-Even if you have already talked to your adjuster, before you cash a check — before you do anything else — talk to a motor vehicle accident attorney.
-Contact an automobile accident attorney or Tulsa truck accident attorney at the Wirth Law Office for a free consultation.
-The call won’t cost a penny and you won’t owe anything until we collect the money you are owed.
+Even if you have already talked to your adjuster, before you cash a check, before you do anything else — talk to a motor vehicle accident attorney.
+Contact an automobile accident attorney or Tulsa truck accident attorney from Wirth Law Office for a free consultation.
+The call won’t cost a penny, and you won’t owe anything until we collect the money you are owed.

-Do begin your free consultation with a Tulsa automobile accident attorney, call the Wirth Law Office at (918) 879-1681 (or toll free at (888) Wirth-Law) or submit the question form at the top right of this page.
+To begin your free consultation with a Tulsa automobile accident attorney, call 918) 879-1681.
+You may also submit the question form at the top right of this page.